 Students may apply to have a final examination paper re-read.
-An application for re-read must be made in writing to the Admissions and Registration Directorate within one month following the release of the marks.
+An application for re-read must be made in writing to the College.

 The mark obtained in a re-read, whether higher or lower than the original mark, stands as the official mark in the course and is used in all calculations of the student's academic record.